WORLD ARCHITECTURE 1963

 Here’s what Hitchcock & Johnson had to say about it.

 Corsica semi-tropical?
 Hitch’s illuminating text tells us the projections between the balconies isolate the separate studio apartments.
 What next?
 Stairs that go up to the first floor, windows that let people see what’s outside?

 Notice how the dining room has only that end window for joy whilst the tiny windows (one per apartment above!) face the main view?
 This is curious.
-It’s not something an architect do today.
+It’s not something an architect would do today.
 Those projections between the balconies happen to have toilets and basins and I’m assuming there’s plumbing (but where?)
 The building has one bathtub.

 Lurçat certainly wasn’t as prolific as the others but no better or worse really.
 He was probably just crowded out of history because there was already enough being said.
 His moving to Moscow and working for the Soviet government between 1934 and 1937 was probably a bad career move at a time when Hitchcock & Johnson were diverting the flow of architectural history to America.